Yosemite Hikes masthead (Pothole Dome)

 Family: Barberry (Berberidaceae)

-Dwarf Barberry grows only in California, and out of the hundreds of members of the Barberry family worldwide, this is the only species to grace the Yosemite area.
+This plant grows only in California, and out of the hundreds of members of the Barberry family worldwide, it's the only species to grace the Yosemite area.
 You can call it the John Muir of Berberidaceae if you like; the plant will not object, and neither will Mr. Muir.

 Blooms: March - May